timescale/docs/use-timescale/ingest-data/ingest-telegraf.md

 ---
-title: Telegraf
+title: Ingest data using Telegraf
-excerpt: Ingest data into Timescale using the Telegraf plugin
+excerpt: Ingest data into a Timescale Cloud service using using the Telegraf plugin
 products: [cloud, mst, self_hosted]
 keywords: [ingest, Telegraf]
 tags: [insert]